hcgatewood/jdd/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/hcgatewood/jdd/main/assets/demo.svg" alt="jdd demo" width="1000"/></p>

+`jdd` is a **TUI** for **exploring changes to a JSON object** over time.
+When find yourself tracking down distributed system changes, debugging configuration drift, or investigating incident root causes, `jdd` can help you see what changed, when it changed, and uncovery why it changed:

 - **History** of a JSON object (via recording, streaming, or pre-recorded history)
 - **Navigate forward and backward** in time
 - **View diffs** between each point in time